-4.5.
-SITE & NEIGHBORHOOD STANDARDS
+5. SITE & NEIGHBORHOOD STANDARDS

-- Housing provided through the HOME program must promote greater choice of housing opportunities. - a.
+Housing provided through the HOME program must promote greater choice of housing opportunities.

+- a.
 All HOME-provided housing must be suitable from the standpoint of facilitating and furthering full compliance with Title VI of the Civil Rights Act of 1964, as amended (42 U.S.C.
 2000d), Title VIII of the Civil Rights Act of 1968, as amended "The Fair Housing Act" (42 U.S.C.
 3601) and Equal Opportunity in Housing (Executive Order 11063). - b.
-TheSites proposed site for new construction developments or rehabilitation that includes increasing the number of units in an existing development must: - 1. -be adequate in size, exposure, and contour to accommodate the number and type of units proposed; - 2. have utilities available and have adequate streets to service the site; - 3. not be located in areas of minority concentration or in a racially mixed area if the project will cause a significant increase in the proportion of minority to non-minority residents. - i.
+Sites proposed for new construction developments or rehabilitation that includes increasing the number of units in an existing development must: - 1. be adequate in size, exposure, and contour to accommodate the number and type of units proposed; - 2. have utilities available and have adequate streets to service the site; - 3. not be located in areas of minority concentration or in a racially mixed area if the project will cause a significant increase in the proportion of minority to non-minority residents - i.
 Minority concentration, for purposes of this section, shall be defined as census tracts where the percentage of any minority group is greater than or equal to twice the percentage in the population of the State as a whole.
-Percentages will be provided by the market analyst and included in the Market Studies/Market Study Needs Assessment- Report-s.
+Percentages will be provided by the market analyst and included in the Market Studies/Market Study Needs Assessment- Report.
 Final calculations will be done by Authority staff using US Census American Fact Finder website: http://factfinder2.census.gov/faces/nav/jsf/pages/index.xhtml. - ii.
-Exceptions to the "minority concentration" standard are listed on Exhibit XX.
+Exceptions to the "minority concentration" standard are listed on Exhibit 4.
 Should a proposal require an exception, the appropriate local official must certify to such in a letter.
-The letter must adequately address which exception applies and why. - 4. promote greater choice of housing opportunities and avoid undue concentration of assisted persons in areas containing a high proportion of low-income persons; - 5. not be one which is seriously detrimental to family life or in which substandard dwellings or other undesirable conditions predominate, unless there is actively in progress a concerted program to remedy the undesirable conditions. - 6. be accessible to social, recreational, educational, commercial, and health facilities and services, and other municipal facilities and services that are at least equivalent to those typically found in neighborhoods consisting largely of unassisted, standard housing of similar market rents; - 1.7. except for new construction housing designed for elderly persons, travel time and cost via public transportation or private automobile, from the neighborhood to places of employment providing a range of jobs for lower-income workers, must not be excessive. - b.
-Sites must have utilities available and have adequate streets to service the site. - c.
-The site must promote greater choice of housing opportunities and avoid an undue concentration in areas containing a high proportion of low income persons. - c.
+The letter must adequately address which exception applies and why. - 4. promote greater choice of housing opportunities and avoid undue concentration of assisted persons in areas containing a high proportion of low-income persons; - not be one which is seriously detrimental to family life or in which substandard dwellings or other undesirable conditions predominate, unless there is actively in progress a concerted program to remedy the undesirable conditions. - 6. be accessible to social, recreational, educational, commercial, and health facilities and services, and other municipal facilities and services that are at least equivalent to those typically found in neighborhoods consisting largely of unassisted, standard housing of similar market rents; - except for new construction housing designed for elderly persons, travel time and cost via public transportation or private automobile, from the neighborhood to places of employment providing a range of jobs for lowerincome workers, must not be excessive. - c.
 If the Authority determines any detrimental site characteristics exist on, adjacent to, or within unallowable distances from the site, the Authority may reject the application. - d.
 Complete and submit a Site and Neighborhood Standards Certification (Form M-40).

-5.6.
-INCOME TARGETING
+5. INCOME TARGETING